Tej410/Python-/README.md

-This are the files of the Python that I learned
+Files related to Basics of Python